 Our solutions extend beyond usual taxi businesses.
 We develop bespoke navigation and vehicle tracking software for various use cases.
 One of such examples is the London Congestion Charge app.

-As a start-up Bounce Minicab app tried to compete with likes of Uber in London by providing friendly and reliable service.
+Bounce Minicab came into existence as a London based start-up challenging the market dominated by Uber and Hailo.
+This startup tried to compete with the likes of Uber in London by providing friendly and reliable service.
 Key features included a marketplace-like selection of drivers, where a passenger could choose a particular driver and a car on its taxi apps.
-Similarly, users knew the price prior to booking as well.
-Our director was working on both passenger and driver’s apps, took active part in re-design of the UX.
+Similarly, users knew the price before booking as well.
+Our director was working on both passenger and driver’s apps, took an active part in re-design of the UX.

 Bounce App Rediscovered

 In 2017 Bounce has got second chance on the lovely island of Malta.
-Our team gave all three taxi apps fresh coat of paint and some bug-fixing and feature development.
-Essentially, we adjusted the apps for Malta (e.g. currency and measurement settings, address search logic, legacy code bug-fixing).
+Our team gave all three taxi apps a fresh coat of paint and some bug-fixing and feature development.
+Mainly, we modified the apps to match Malta’s market (e.g. currency and measurement settings, address search logic, legacy code bug-fixing).
 Moreover, we have done quite a bit of feature development and support.

 One of the unexpected challenges we have encountered during the development of these taxi apps was that the client opted for low spec mobile devices for their drivers.
 These Android devices lacked a magnetometer sensor (or simply a compass).
 This caused cars to move sideways on the map on passenger apps, as we were lacking directional information.

 Our team has managed to overcome the difficulties of live navigation on legacy Android devices without magnetometers, by applying a mathematical workaround, which calculates heading based on the current and previous location of the vehicle.
 This allowed us to support all kind of driver’s devices: low spec and high-end ones.